caspervanlaar/EEG_wavenet/README.md

 The WaveNet model was trained on a curated EEG dataset from Mayo Clinic and St. Anne’s University Hospital, with 186 samples split into 80% training, 10% validation, and 10% testing.

 - **Training Performance:**
-  - Achieved 100% accuracy, surpassing previous models (CNN, Convolutional LSTM) based on F1 score, PPV, and Sensitivity.
+  - Achieved 94% accuracy, surpassing previous models (CNN, Convolutional LSTM) based on F1 score, PPV, and Sensitivity.
-  - Reached 95% accuracy in 4 epochs and 100% accuracy by the 9th epoch.

 - **Training Metrics:**
   - Per-step loss fluctuations indicate the model's handling of temporal EEG data intricacies, showing incremental accuracy improvements.